 Certain PWSs may be eligible to receive both Federal and State subsidies for a particular project.
 In these cases, the project may not receive more than the maximum amount of subsidy noted for the State Subsidy, with the exception of projects for PWSs serving more than 10,000 persons funded through the EPGP.
-Projects that are eligible to receive federal subsidization based on available funding are identified on the SFY 2016 Fundable PPL.
-It is not currently known how much state subsidy may be available to eligible projects during SFY 2016.
+Projects that are eligible to receive federal subsidization based on available funding are identified on the SFY 2017 Fundable PPL.